lokeshagg13/Smart-World/tasks.md

 11. Show manual override warning in world mode
 12. Alert to add password for admin access.
 13. Allow different car styles to be shown on the map using car style selection dropdown.

+03 Feb
+14. Enhancing car select button styling.
+15. Adding pedcount of crossings and also maintain an array of pedestrian objects that are visible on the map.
+16. Synchronize pedestrian movements with traffic lights.